khalil-research/PyEPO/README.md

 ## Slides

-There is a our recent tutotial at the ACC 2024 conference.
-You can view the slides of the talk [here](https://github.com/khalil-research/PyEPO/blob/main/slides/PyEPO.pdf).
+Our recent tutorial was at the ACC 2024 conference.
+You can view the talk slides [here](https://github.com/khalil-research/PyEPO/blob/main/slides/PyEPO.pdf).

 ## Tutorial